Natnae-l/pulsar-project/README.md

 node consumer

-This will start the Express server, allowing you to subscribe to messages.
+This will start the consumer, allowing you to subscribe to messages.